-The Italian Society of Moral Philosophy, following its statutory act, has established Filosofia Morale/Moral Philosophy, a new scientific, digital, open access, double blind journal.
+The Italian Society of Moral Philosophy, following one of its statutory purposes, founded Filosofia Morale/Moral Philosophy, a new digital scientific journal, open access and subject to double-blind review.

-The journal aims to be a common space for research, open to the contribution of all people involved in the study of ethics, and capable of promoting a sense of belonging to the scientific community of moral philosophers.
+The journal intends to be a common space of research, open to the contribution of all people involved in the study of ethics and capable of promoting a sense of belonging to the scientific community of moral philosophy.

-Filosofia morale/Moral Philosophy publishes Articles, Discussions and Reviews in the field of moral philosophy and neighbor disciplines (politics, theoretical philosophy, aesthetics, philosophy of language, anthropology, religion), in a pluralistic perspective, open to the different traditions of thought and the different approaches animating the ethical debate.
+Moral Philosophy publishes contributions in the field of moral philosophy and neighboring disciplines (politics, theory, aesthetics, language, anthropology, religion), in a pluralist perspective, open to the different traditions of thought and the different approaches that animate ethics.
 The journal hosts historical, theoretical, applied and interdisciplinary contributions.
-The contributions can be written in Italian, English, French, German, and Spanish, provided they are written or revised by a native speaker.
+Contributions may be written in Italian, English, French, German and Spanish, provided that they are written or revised by a native speaker by the author.

-The selection criteria are argumentative precision, originality of the thesis, accuracy of documentation, as well as propriety and respect for every person, also in the expression of objections and critiques to authors.
+The selection criteria are the argumentative rigor, the originality of the theses and the accuracy of the documentation, as well as the correctness and respect of each person, even in the expression of objections and criticisms towards the authors.

-The journal hosts three sections: Articles, Discussions and Reviews.
+The journal has three sections: Articles, Discussions, and Reviews.

-The Articles section is non-thematic: contributions are published on any topic that falls within the area of moral philosophy broadly understood.
-All scholars are invited to contribute.
+The Articles section is not thematic: contributions between 30,000 and 50,000 characters (spaces, bibliography and notes included) are published on any topic that falls within the area of moral philosophy broadly understood.

-Proposals are assessed on a double-blind basis.
-Publication takes place in the first available issue.
+Proposals are double-blind reviewed.
+Publication shall take place in the first available issue.

 The Discussions section is thematic: contributions between 15,000 and 30,000 characters are hosted, relevant to the topic that is indicated for each issue in the Call for papers section: https://mimesisjournals.com/ojs/index.php/MF/call-for-papers.